chtgreen/mybud-landing/LANDING_PAGE_IMPROVEMENTS.md

 ## 🚀 Quick Wins (Do These First)

 ### 1. Replace Placeholder Screenshots (30 min)
-Go to MyBud app and capture:
+Go to mybud app and capture:
 - `/Screenshot_1760407521.png` is used 4 times - need 3 more unique screenshots
 - Timeline view for Card 1
 - Voice note interface for Card 2